insomnimus/nodi/readme.md

 -	Play MIDI files.

 # Examples

+Check out `/examples/play_midi.rs` for a basic midi player.

- Please check out the source code of [plmidi][] for an implementation.
+For a little more complicated example please check out the source code of [plmidi][] for an implementation.

 # Crate Features
 No feature is enabled by default.